Beth Vesel, President

 Beth has a B.A. from UC Berkeley in English and Political Science where she also completed graduate work in comparative literature.

-Callie Deitrick, Assistant Agent
+Callie Deitrick, Agent

 Calla Deitrick (nicknamed: Callie) graduated from Hamilton College in 2016 with a major in creative writing and a minor in art and completed the Columbia Publishing Course in 2017.
 Professionally, she has worked as a publicity and editorial intern at Europa Editions, an editorial intern at Henry Holt where she illustrated the cover of Number One Chinese Restaurant, and a bookseller at Little Joe's.
-She splits her time as an assistant at the Beth Vesel Literary Agency and Wendy Sherman Associates.
+She splits her time at the Beth Vesel Literary Agency and Wendy Sherman Associates.